-This website is a product of over thirty years of study and experimentation
+This website is a product of over thirty years of research and experimentation

-with the Socratic method and ten years work in the field of curriculum development.
+with the Socratic method and thirteen years work in the field of curriculum development.

 Introduction to the Socratic Method

 All Rights Reserved.

 PART II: The Socratic Cultivation of Critical Thinking